 Female: 35 to 50 pounds

 Size, Proportion, Substance

-Size: The AKC Standard requires 21–23.5 inches at the shoulder for males, and 19–21 inches for females.
-The UK Kennel Club Standard requires 20–22 in for males, and 18–20 in for females.
+Size: The AKC Standard requires 21–23.5 inches at the shoulder for males and 19–21 inches for females.
+The UK Kennel Club Standard requires 20–22 for males and 18–20 for females.

 Skull: Viewed from the front and in profile only slightly convex.
 Broadest between the ears.
-Slightly visible furrow between the eyes.
+The slightly visible furrow between the eyes.